Sarah Creber1

 Sarah Spurr died aft.
 1901 ?Chatham, KEN, ENG.

-The census of 1861 showed Sarah as a 15 yr old b Marystow living with her brother Edward in the household of her parents William and Betsey Creber at Warren Hill, Marystow, DEV, ENG.12
+The census of 1861 showed Sarah as a 15 yr old b Marystow living with her brother Edward in the household of her parents William and Betsey Creber Warren Hill, Par. of Marystowe, DEV, ENG.12

-Sarah Spurr appeared on the census of 10 Jun 1870 as wife of Edward Spurr in East Cleveland, Cuyahoga Co, OH, USA, enumerated as SPUR(sic): Edward 26 carpenter and joiner; Sarah 24 keeping house, both b ENG.
+Sarah Spurr appeared on the census of 10 Jun 1870 as wife of Edward Spurr East Cleveland, Cuyahoga Co., OH, USA, enumerated as SPUR(sic): Edward 26 carpenter and joiner; Sarah 24 keeping house, both b ENG.
 Married May 1870.5

-Edward and Sarah Spurr appeared on the census of 1891 at Stoke Lodge, Stoke D'Abernon, SRY, ENG, as SPURR: Sarah, 44 b Marystow, married; Edward, 46 living on own means b S Heliers, Jersey (visitors to Martha Fraser).14
+Edward and Sarah Spurr appeared on the census of 1891 Stoke Lodge, Stoke D'Abernon, SRY, ENG, as SPURR: Sarah, 44 b Marystow, married; Edward, 46 living on own means b S Heliers, Jersey (visitors to Martha Fraser.13)

 Family